rafael-g-depaulo/obsidian-vault/RPG/R20/Compiled/Classes/index.md

 }}

 **Rage.** While in combat, you can spend 2 MP to enter a rage.
-While raging, you have +2 to melee attack rolls and damage, and can't cast spells.
+While raging, you have +2 to melee attack rolls and damage, -1 to Defense, and can't cast spells.
 Rage ends at the start of your turn if you have not taken damage or attacked something since the start of your last turn.
-Rage's damage bonus is doubled if you're below half maximum HP.
+Rage's attack roll and damage bonus is doubled if you're below half maximum HP.
 Every 5 levels you can spend an extra 2 MP to increase both bonuses by +1.

 **Savage Attack.** Once per turn, when you make an attack, you can spend 1 MP to increase the damage by 1d4 + your constituition modifier.
 At levels 6, 10, 14 and 18 you can spend +1PM to add 1d4 to the damage.
 If you're raging, you can spend HP instead of MP.